axisgroup/evaluation-toolkit/1. Following best practices/README.md

 >
 > Designing Better Dashboards, Juice Analytics

-Additionally, you can use this [Reference sheet from Axis Group](./Design-Reference-Sheet.pdf) to keep yourself focused during your interviews.
+Additionally, you can use the [Axis Group Reference Sheet(./Design-Reference-Sheet.pdf) to keep yourself focused during your interviews.

 To sum up, ask the following questions when making decisions-